re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 <img src="./ValidationError.png" alt="Validation Error" style="max-width:500px;">

-Otherewise, TypeScript will happily calculate recursive types like these to whatever depth the situation requires:
+Otherwise, TypeScript will happily check recursive types like these to whatever depth is contextually required:

 <img src="./UserAssignment.png" alt="User Type Error" style="max-width:800px;">

-As it turns out, reports of TypeScript's limitations were greatly exaggerated.
+So it turns out reports of TypeScript's limitations were greatly exaggerated.
 That said, all we've done is build a proof of concept that types can be accurately inferred from definitions written using objects and strings.
 To use this in place of one of the existing solutions for validation, we still need a way to parse all of the syntax we've defined at runtime so we can use it to validate data.

 <div style="display:flex;align-items:baseline;white-space:pre">
     <p>Let's jump straight into it. </p>